-- Right of protest: Any rider directly affected by a decision taken during a meet under the authority of the AMA or following dangerous, unfair or fraudulent behavior, riding or act, has the right to protest against such a decision, behavior, riding or act. - A protest against the class eligibility of a rider, passenger, team or a motorcycle entered, should be made before the start of the official practice or race if no practice is offered. - No protest can be lodged against a statement of fact pronounced by the Referee or AMA official (appointed by the AMA to serve in an official capacity) during the race or the timed practices. - 2.
+- 1. Right of protest: - a.
+Any rider directly affected by a decision taken during a meet under the authority of the AMA or following dangerous, unfair or fraudulent behavior, riding or act, has the right to protest against such a decision, behavior, riding or act. - b.
+A protest against the class eligibility of a rider, passenger, team or a motorcycle entered, should be made before the start of the official practice or race if no practice is offered. - c.
+No protest can be lodged against a statement of fact pronounced by the Referee or AMA official (appointed by the AMA to serve in an official capacity) during the race or the timed practices.
+Statements of fact depend exclusively from a factual observation without any possible adjustment of the sanction, which is statutorily and precisely stated in the AMA rulebook or any supplemental regulations. - 2.
 Procedure and time limit for protest: All protests must be submitted and signed only by the person directly concerned.
-Each protest must refer to a single subject only and must be presented within 1/2 hour of the publication of the results.
-During a meet, protests must be submitted according to the provisions of the AMA Racing Rules and Supplementary Regulations and handed to the Referee together with the security deposit as published by the AMA. - a.
-The referee (or his designee) must accept any protest that is properly made within the specified time limit and accompanied by the appropriate fee.
-A protest cannot be withdrawn without the permission of the referee. - Final determination of the timeliness of a protest will rest with the meet referee. - Security deposit for protest to the Referee: Administrative protests relate to rider eligibility, scoring, etc. No deposit required. - All other protests are needed to confirm compliance or noncompliance within the AMA rules. \$50.00 per item under protest. - e.
-Additional teardown fees are required for measurement including the displacement of an engine during a protest: 2-stroke: \$150.00; 4-stroke: \$300.00. - f.
+Each protest must refer to a single subject only and must be presented within 1/2 hour of the publication or posting of the results.
+During a meet, protests must be submitted according to the provisions of the AMA Racing Rules and Supplementary Regulations and handed to the Referee together with the protest fee as published by the AMA. - a.
+The referee (or a designee) must accept any protest that is properly made within the specified time limit and accompanied by the appropriate fee.
+A protest cannot be withdrawn without the permission of the referee. - b.
+Final determination of the timeliness of a protest will rest with the meet referee. - C. All administrative and other protests needed to confirm compliance or noncompliance within the AMA rules. \$50.00 per item under protest. - Additional teardown fees are required for measurement including the displacement of an engine during a protest: 2-stroke: \$150.00; 4-stroke: \$300.00. - e.
 A \$50 Technician Fee will be allocated out of the teardown fees to cover any teardown costs, if a technician is hired.
-An additional \$100.00 is required for a measurement or a teardown where splitting the engine cases is required. - g.
-Fuel technical protest: \$500.00 protest fee. - Hearing of a protest: The referee will render decisions on all protests as soon as practical.
-If it is not possible to render an immediate decision, the referee may allow a protested rider or machine to compete under protest.
-In such cases, payment of all affected points and awards will be withheld pending a decision on the protest.
+An additional \$100.00 is required for a measurement or a teardown where splitting the engine cases is required.